Wayne Kemp

 But, with hard work and determination, Kemp proved them wrong.
-In 1968, he had his first #1, "Next In Line" by Conway Twitty, quickly followed by Twitty's hits with “The Image Of Me”, "Darling, You Know I Wouldn't Lie" and "That's When She Started To Stop Loving You."
+In 1968, he had his first number one, "Next In Line" by Conway Twitty, quickly followed by Twitty's hits with "The Image Of Me", "Darling, You Know I Wouldn't Lie" and "That's When She Started To Stop Loving You."
 Kemp signed as a staff writer with Tree International and hit the road, playing guitar with Conway Twitty's band.
-His own solo recording career began the year after, with hits like "Won't You Come Home (And Talk To A Stranger)", "Bar Room Habits", and “I’ll Leave This World Loving You.”
+His own solo recording career began the year after, with hits like "Won't You Come Home (And Talk To A Stranger)", "Bar Room Habits", and "I'll Leave This World Loving You."

 For the next two decades, Kemp pursued his solo career while writing for others and earning a reputation as a master of the country & western heartbreak song.
-Kemp achieved significant success writing songs for Johnny Cash (i.e., the #1 country hit "One Piece At A Time"), George Strait (“The Fireman”), Johnny Paycheck (“The Only Hell My Mama Ever Raised”), Hank Williams Jr., Ronnie Milsap, Jack Greene, Faron Young, Mickey Gilley, Charley Pride, Tom Petty, and Willie Nelson.
-Ricky Van Shelton scored a #1 country hit when he released a cover of Kemp's "I'll Leave This World Loving You" and Emmylou Harris's cover of "Feelin' Single - Seein' Double" became one of her signature songs.
+Kemp achieved significant success writing songs for Johnny Cash (i.e., the number one country hit "One Piece At A Time"), George Strait ("The Fireman"), Johnny Paycheck ("The Only Hell My Mama Ever Raised"), Hank Williams Jr., Ronnie Milsap, Jack Greene, Faron Young, Mickey Gilley, Charley Pride, Tom Petty, and Willie Nelson.
+Ricky Van Shelton scored a number one country hit when he released a cover of Kemp's "I'll Leave This World Loving You" and Emmylou Harris's cover of "Feelin' Single - Seein' Double" became one of her signature songs.

 Wayne Kemp was inducted into the Nashville Songwriters Hall of Fame in 1999.

 Kemp died at the age of 74, on 9 March 2015, in Macon County General Hospital, Lafayette, Tennessee.
 He was suffering from multiple ailments and was on kidney dialysis when he died.